 Not sure which foods are sneaking sugars into your diet?
 Try spending a day revamping your home kitchen.
 Start by evaluating the items you have in your pantry, refrigerator, and freezer.
 If any of these items contain added sugar, take them out and place them on your counter or kitchen table.
 Take a moment to process how many products you have in your kitchen that are sneaking in excess sugars!
 For each of these items, use the suggestions below to swap for healthier, lower-sugar alternatives, or brainstorm other ways to leave that added sugar behind!

-- Bottled sauces and dressing: Ketchup, tomato sauce, barbecue sauce, teriyaki sauce, stir fry sauces, and salad dressings are loaded with sugar.
+- Ketchup, tomato sauce, barbecue sauce, teriyaki sauce, stir-fry sauces, and salad dressings are loaded with sugar.
 Try dressing your salads and vegetables with homemade vinaigrettes, or simply use olive oil and rice wine or balsamic vinegar.
 Try these 5 easy home-made salad dressings.
 Instead of relying on sugary condiments and sauces, season your meals with herbs and spices.
 Mrs. Dash, Trader Joe’s 21 Salute, or homemade herb-spice blends are great to have on hand!
 Check out these healthier alternative sandwich spreads, instead of reaching for ketchup.

-- Canned beans and vegetables: Some brands of beans have added sugar!
+- Some brands of beans have added sugar!
 There are plenty of brands without the sweet stuff, so be sure to read the label and choose wisely.

-- Fruit chews: These are really the same as gummy bears!
+- These are really the same as gummy bears!
 Don’t be fooled – choose prepackaged unsweetened applesauce, fresh fruit, or a serving of dried fruit for a healthier snack.
-Whole foods such as these don’t have added chemicals and food dyes that do your child’s’ body harm.
+Whole foods such as these don’t have added chemicals and food dyes that do your childs’ body harm.
 Fruit chews are phony marketing –making you think they’re better than gummy bears!
-Also beware of gummy vitamins.
+Also, beware of gummy vitamins.
 Vitafusion Calcium chews have 6 grams of sugar per serving.
-(9) Try a vitamins in pill or capsule form, or better yet, get your calcium from non-fat and low-fat dairy, spinach, kale, garlic, and plant sources high in vitamins and minerals.
+(9) Try a vitamin in pill or capsule form, or better yet, get your calcium from non-fat and low-fat dairy, spinach, kale, garlic, and plant sources high in vitamins and minerals.

-- Natural sweeteners: Just because products like honey, maple syrup, and agave are natural, doesn’t mean that their sugar content is any healthier.
+- Just because products like honey, maple syrup, and agave are natural, doesn’t mean that their sugar content is any healthier.
 Watch your portions and use sparingly.

 Make sure your healthy habits last by teaching your family how marketers advertise and influence kids to make poor health choices.
 Discuss how these advertisements make it more difficult for parents to succeed at creating healthy family habits, and why it is important to make your own informed health choices.
 Make a plan with your family to take steps to stop companies from marketing to kids.
 Teach your kids to advocate for their own health right from the start!